-Licensing overview for Power Platform
+Licensing overview for Microsoft Power Platform

-For information about Power BI licensing, see Power BI Pricing.
+Power BI licensing, see Power BI Pricing.

 Power Apps/Power Automate for Microsoft 365